kalte0/BMC-CS-151.github.io/labs/Lab07.md

 of the tree by traversing through the nodes of the binary tree in in-order traversal order.
 `insert` allows you to add to the tree and `toString()` allows you to check the contents of your tree.
+`size` returns the number of nodes in the tree.

 Hint 1: This lab does not necessarily require your binary tree to be a binary search tree, but it will be easier!
 It will also help you get a start on your homework.
 Hint 2: you may find it useful to use private helper methods that are called from the publicly defined method in the interface.